OwlGifter/discord-simple-bot/README.md

-this project was meant to randomize roles for a game, it follows set rules, and randomizes it
+!!!main command used for the bot will be "/rand" which will run the randomizing order of the bot.!!!

-Below is the role and the options for the role, unique roles are marked with a *
+This project was meant to randomize roles for a game, it follows set rules, and randomizes it Below is the role and the options for the role, unique roles are marked with a *

     Town Protective: